shyambhat/InstagramKit/README.md

 Read about implementing Pagination for your requests effortlessly in the [Pagination Wiki](https://github.com/shyambhat/InstagramKit/wiki/Pagination).

-### Contributions?
+####Contributions?

 Glad you asked.
 Check out the [open Issues](https://github.com/shyambhat/InstagramKit/issues?state=open) and jump right in.
 Please submit pull requests to the `dev` branch.

-Questions?
+####Questions?
 The [Instagram API Documentation](http://instagram.com/developer/endpoints/) is your definitive source of information in case something goes wrong.
-Please make sure you've read up the document thoroughly before posting issues.
+Please make sure you've read up the documentation before posting issues.

 ==================

 InstagramKit uses the public Instagram API and is not affiliated with either Instagram or Facebook.